cfusting/conditional-growth/README.md

 - Environment
 - Optimizer

-to test hypothesizes or just mess around, with something that will work on a standard desktop but can be scalled to a high performance computing cluster.
+to test hypothesizes or just mess around, with something that will work on a standard desktop but can be scaled to a high performance computing cluster.

 glhf.

 ## Core Components

 Roughly speaking, there are three things that tie this package together.
-1. The minecraft server.
+1. The Minecraft server.
-2. A minecraft environment which extends OpenAI's Gym [Environment](https://github.com/openai/gym/blob/6a04d49722724677610e36c1f92908e72f51da0c/gym/core.py) and makes use of a growth function (custom to this package) to decide what to grow.
+2. A Minecraft environment which extends OpenAI's Gym [Environment](https://github.com/openai/gym/blob/6a04d49722724677610e36c1f92908e72f51da0c/gym/core.py) and makes use of a growth function (unique to this package) to decide what to grow.
 3. [Ray's RLlib](https://docs.ray.io/en/latest/rllib/index.html) for scalable optimization and logging.

 ### Tracking and Metrics

-Metrics are captured by the Ray in /tmp/expname where expname is specified in the run configuartion in the run function by the paramater "name".
+Metrics are captured by Ray in /tmp/[expname] where expname is specified in the run configuartion file, in the run function, by the paramater "name".
 You'll need to spend some time learning the Ray framework to become comfortable with this and other parameter choices governing the optimization process.
 The easiest way to view the metrics is to use tensorboard and will be described in the example below.
 Here's a pretty picture:

 <img src="./docs/tensorboard_example.png" alt="Tensorboard picture" width="960" height="540"/>